This I tell you: decay is inherent in all conditioned things.

 A visitor once remarked to Sri Ramana Maharshi: “Some say that to make an effort for one’s own liberation is selfish, and that instead of that, one should do good to others by selfless service.”

 The Maharshi replied: “Those people believe that jnanis [realized souls] are selfish and that they themselves are selfless, but this is not a true belief.
 The jnani lives in the experience of Brahman and the effect of this experience spreads all over the world.
 A radio transmission is done from one point but its effect can be felt all over the world.
 Those who would like to benefit from it can do so.
 Similarly, the Self-realization of the jnani spreads everywhere and whosoever wants can tune into it.
 This is not a lesser service.”

-According to Rebbe Gedalia, the son of the great Hasidic master Levi Yitzhak of Berditchev, the Baal Shem not only taught that there is both personal salvation and collective salvation, he saw a direct link between the two: when everyone has been redeemed personally, then the collective redemption will follow automatically.
+According to Rebbe Gedalyahu of Linitz, one of the members of the Baal Shem Tov’s circle, the Baal Shem not only taught that there is both personal salvation and collective salvation, he saw a direct link between the two: when everyone has been redeemed personally, then the collective redemption will follow automatically.

 The Baal Shem Tov understood that all the goodwill in the world would ultimately come to nothing unless it is accompanied by the hard work of inner perfection.
 Only when we have freed ourselves from the hold of the lower self can we become effective Divine instruments to transform the world.
 Without individual self-transformation, humanity will never be redeemed.